Freddie Freeman

-Frederick Charles Freeman (born September 12, 1989) is an American-Canadian professional baseball first baseman for the Los Angeles Dodgers of Major League Baseball (MLB).
-Previously, Freeman played for the Atlanta Braves for 12 seasons.
-He made his MLB debut in 2010 and is a six-time MLB All-Star.
-Freeman won a Gold Glove Award in 2018, the Silver Slugger Award in 2019, 2020 and 2021, and the National League's Most Valuable Player Award in 2020.
-Freeman won the 2021 World Series over the Houston Astros as a member of the Braves.
-After 12 seasons with the Braves, he entered free agency and then signed a six-year, $162 million contract with the Dodgers.
+Frederick Charles Freeman (born September 12, 1989) is a Canadian and American professional baseball first baseman for the Los Angeles Dodgers of Major League Baseball (MLB).
+Freeman made his MLB debut with the Atlanta Braves in 2010 and played with them for 12 seasons.
+After the Braves won the 2021 World Series over the Houston Astros, Freeman entered free agency and signed a six-year, $162 million contract with the Dodgers.

+A nine-time MLB All-Star and three-time World Series champion, Freeman won a Gold Glove Award in 2018; the Silver Slugger Award in 2019, 2020, and 2021; and the National League's Most Valuable Player Award in 2020.
+In 2024, he won World Series MVP after setting a record for consecutive World Series games with a home run, including the first walk-off grand slam in World Series history.

+In international competition, Freeman plays on the Canadian national team.

 Early life

-Freeman was born in Fountain Valley, California.
-Both of Freeman's parents are from Ontario, Canada.
-His mother was from Peterborough, while his father is from Windsor.
-Because Freeman's parents were both born in Canada, Freeman holds Canadian citizenship in addition to American citizenship.
+Frederick Charles Freeman was born on September 12, 1989, in Fountain Valley, California to Fredrick and Rosemary Freeman.
+Both of his parents are Canadians from the province of Ontario who moved to California because of Fredrick's work commitments; his father is from Windsor, while his mother was from Peterborough.
+Rosemary died of melanoma when Freeman was 10; Freeman always wears a long-sleeved shirt during games to honor her memory.
+Freeman has two older brothers, Andrew and Phillip, and is a sixth generation Salvationist.
+Because Freeman's parents were both born in Canada, Freeman holds dual Canadian and American citizenship.

 Freeman grew up a fan of the Los Angeles Angels.
 At age six, he practiced with Little League ballplayers from Orange, California, who were older.
-Aged seven, he was placed on a team of nine-year-olds.
-When Freeman himself turned nine, he was assigned to play with 12-year-olds.
+At age seven, he was placed on a team of nine-year-olds.
+When Freeman turned nine, he was assigned to play with 12-year-olds.
 Freeman attended El Modena High School, where he was a third baseman and a pitcher.
 As a senior in 2007, Freeman hit for a .417 batting average and had a 6–1 win–loss record as a pitcher.
 The Orange County Register named him its 2007 player of the year.
 He signed a letter of intent with California State University, Fullerton to play college baseball for the Cal State Fullerton Titans.